 Feudal law was administered in the feudal courts of the fief-holders of Europe, from the kings’ great councils down to the humble manorial courts of squires holding just a single village.
 Over time, feudal law came to be defined more closely in documents like the Magna Carta, in England.
 This was produced in 1215, and was essentially an agreement between the king and the nobles (supported by the leading churchmen of England) by which the king promised to abide by customary feudal law and not abuse it for his own purposes.
-The nobles who drew up the document were not conscious of creating a major innovation; rather their intent was to protecting their own customary rights.
-In the process, however, they spelled out the principle that governments are bound by law to protect the rights of subjects.
-These principles have profoundly influenced legal decisions, first in England and then around the world, up to the present day.
+The nobles who drew up the document were not conscious of creating a major innovation; rather their intention was to protect their own customary rights.
+In the process, however, they spelled out the principle that governments are not above the law, but are bound by law to protect the rights of subjects.
+This principle has profoundly influenced legal decisions, first in England and then around the world, up to the present day.

 Roman law also brought into use a new kind of court practice, in which panels of judges carrying out enquiries into cases (an inquisition).
 This was in contrast to the adversarial approach found in the German customary law involving a single judge plus a jury.
 This is today found in the common law of England and other countries.